NickNair/auto_localization/README.md

 ## What does this package do ?

-This is a C++ based software module that shall be having the following functionalities -Updating the last known position of the AMR into alocal text file.
+This is a C++ based software module that shall be having the following functionalities -> Updating the last known position of the AMR into alocal text file.
--Whenever the navigation modules are re-launched ,thelocalization should happen from the lastknown position.That’s the last known coordinates shouldbe read from the local text file and usethat for initialization of AMR
+-> Whenever the navigation modules are re-launched ,thelocalization should happen from the lastknown position.That’s the last known coordinates shouldbe read from the local text file and usethat for initialization of AMR